prisma/prisma1/docs/01-Getting-Started/01-React/02-Relay.md

 </Instruction>

-Now that the CLI is installed, you can use it to create a new service with the [`graphcool init`](!alias-zboghez5go#graphcool-init) command.
+Now that the CLI is installed, you can use it to create the file structure for a new service with the [`graphcool init`](!alias-zboghez5go#graphcool-init) command.

 <Instruction>